MPAA chief says Netflix addition makes organization stronger

 Rivkin’s remarks are a stark contrast to how the streaming giant is usually referenced at CinemaCon, the annual gathering of movie theater owners and distributors, who generally see the streaming service as a threat to their business model.

-The MPAA chairman and CEO kicked off CinemaCon Tuesday morning in Las Vegas with his annual state of the industry remarks.
+The MPAA chairman and CEO kicked off CinemaCon Tuesday morning in Las Vegas with his annual state of the industry speech.

+“Success depends on constant evolution and growth,” Rivkin said.
+“At the MPAA, each of our member companies is evolving too.
+And thus, how we pursue our mission of promoting and protecting creativity is evolving.
+Recently, that evolution featured Netflix joining the MPAA.

+“Here is what I know: We are all stronger advocates for creativity and the entertainment business when we are working together,” he added.
+“Change is not always easy, but it takes us forward.”

+He referenced an E&Y study that the National Association of Theater Owners (NATO) released last year that said that people who attend movies more frequently also consume more streaming content.

+And indeed, the record 2018 box office year, despite ramped up competition from streamers like Netflix, helps to back up that theory.

-Rivkin also touted the record 2018 box office year.
-The North American box office reached $11.9 billion and the global box office hit $41 billion last year.
+The North American box office reached a record $11.9 billion and the global box office hit $41 billion last year.
+263 million people went to the movies at least once last year.

 That growth was helped by an increase in younger and more diverse audiences.